Nervosys/Botnix/pkgs/development/misc/resholve/README.md

    - dynamic (variable) arguments to commands known to accept/run other commands

 > NOTE: resholve has a (growing) number of directives detailed in `man resholve`
-> via `nixpkgs.resholve` (though protections against run-time use of python2 in nixpkgs mean you'll have to set `NIXPKGS_ALLOW_INSECURE=1` to pull resholve into nix-shell).
+> via `botpkgs.resholve` (though protections against run-time use of python2 in botpkgs mean you'll have to set `NIXPKGS_ALLOW_INSECURE=1` to pull resholve into nix-shell).

 Each of these 3 types is represented by its own attrset, where you can think of the key as a scope.
 The value should be: